 At one end – perhaps we might call it the “gentle end” – of the extinction continuum we have anagenesis: the notion of a population of organisms evolving into something else.
 As indicated above, here the disappearance of the original phenotype might be accomplished by nothing more than natural turn-over of the generations.
 This is sometimes known as phyletic extinction or pseudoextinction.

-> Creationists like to believe that this gentle transition of one species into another is poorly documented.
+Creationists like to believe that this “gradual” (meaning protracted and accomplished in many tiny increments) transition of one species into another is poorly documented.
 But in fact it is rather common, particularly among microfossils, of which huge numbers can be recovered from continuous rock sequences, allowing statistical study of morphological trends.
 One of the best documented of these species transitions I’ve seen is Hornibrook’s (1968) “Orbulina Bioseries” (Fig. 1).

-> Fig. 1.
+Fig. 1.
 Hornibrook’s “Orbulina Bioseries” (The Geology of New Zealand, v.2, fig. 7.10, after Hornibrook 1968).

 However, many species do not leave (identifiable) descendants; at some point they simply cease to be.
 The same is true of higher level taxa, though of course it always comes down to the taxon’s last surviving representative species in the end.

 Considered over whole lineages and long periods of time, we also notice a tendency for certain groups of animals (for example, trilobites and ammonoids, the Graptoloidea) to experience severe, and probably abrupt, extinction of many of their component clades, repeatedly.